by John Ellis

-At the pauses, at the stops, we’re urged, “Look back!”
-Movement is measured temporarily, finitely.
-Heraclitus’ river is barely a trickle, though.
-There is no real movement, no real progress.
-Only static self-gratification that serves as an opaque screen to what’s next.
+At the pauses, at the stops, we’re urged, “Look back!
+Take stock!
+Be proud!
+Affirm yourself and your journey!”
+But journeys require progression; change of stasis.
+In the pauses, the stops, movement is measured temporarily, finitely, meaning Heraclitus’ River is barely a trickle, if flowing at all.
+There is no real movement, no real progress; we’re counseled against it.
+Only static self-gratification that serves as an opaque screen to what’s next (what’s coming) is what we’re given.
 “Don’t despair,” we’re counseled.
 “Life has meaning.”
 Which is a lie.
 A damnable lie.
 A lie that damns.

 The Preacher knew this.
 Kierkegaard got close.

 Movement is.
 Is, just IS.
-Life only has the meaning of its end.
+And Life only has the meaning of its end, the movement’s telos.

 Our temporal existence will give way to the eternal.
 That should cause all of us to despair.